-The term "natural resource management" (NRM) encompasses a broad spectrum of activities and projects.
+The Term "National Resource Management" (NRM) encompasses a broad spectrum of activities and projects.
 This information bulletin is focused on those NRM activities that specifically require the participation of local communities for their sustainable management.
-Examples of these kinds of projects include: micro-watershed management, irrigation water management, soil and water conservation, community forestry, community-based coastal zone fisheries management, and conservation of biodiversity.
-Natural resources (land, water, biodiversity and genetic resources, biomass resources, forests, livestock and fisheries) - the very foundation of human survival, progress and prosperity, have been degrading fast, and the unprecedented pace of their erosion is one of the root causes of the agrarian crisis that the country is facing.
-The demographic and socio-economic pressures notwithstanding, the unmindful agricultural intensification, over use of marginal lands, imbalanced use of fertilizers, organic matter depletion and deteriorating soil health, extensive diversion of prime agricultural lands to non-agricultural uses, misuse and inefficient use of irrigation water, depleting aquifers, salinization of fertile lands and water logging, deforestation, biodiversity loss and genetic erosion, and climate change are the main underlying causes.
+Examples of these kinds of projects include micro-watershed management, Irrigation water management, soil and water conservation, community forestry, community-based coastal zone fisheries management, and conservation of biodiversity.
+Natural resources (land, water, biodiversity, and genetic resources, biomass resources, forests, livestock, and fisheries) - the very foundation of human survival, progress, and prosperity, have been degrading fast, and the unprecedented pace of their erosion is one of the root cause of the agrarian crisis that the country is facing.
+The demographic and socio-economic pressures notwithstanding, the unmindful agricultural intensification, overuse of marginal lands, imbalanced use of fertilizers, organic matter depletion and deteriorating soil health, extensive diversion of prime agriculture lands of nonagricultural uses, misuse and inefficient use of irrigation water, depleting aquifers, salinization of fertile lands and waterlogging, deforestation, biodiversity loss, and genetic erosion, and climate change are the main underlying causes.
 Farming System Based Natural Resources Management is the need of the hour for the farmers.
-A holistic approach is, therefore, essential for management of natural resources through simultaneously addressing conservation and development of natural resources as well as increased and sustained productivity, production and profitability, livelihood security, equity and stability of the people - the making of the Second Green Revolution.
+A holistic approach is, therefore, essential for the management of natural resources through simultaneously addressing the conservation and development of natural resources as well as increased and sustained productivity, production, and profitability, livelihood security, equity and stability of the people - the making of the Second Green Revolution.

-- Understand the concept of watershed and natural resource management - Methods of improving soil fertility Green manuring, Zero tillage, - 3.
-Concept of Conservation agriculture - Water conservation, Micro Irrigation, Rain water harvesting - 5.
-Agro forestry/Social forestry - 6.
-Climate change adaptation in agriculture
+- 1 Understand the concept of a watershed and natural resource management - 2 Methods of improving soil fertility Green manuring, Zero tillage, - 3 Concept of Conservation agriculture - 4 Water conservation, Micro Irrigation, Rain Water harvesting - 5 Agroforestry/ Social forestry - 6 Climate change adaptation in agriculture